Seriously. Stop writing the book.

 5. What does a book proposal include?

 A standard proposal includes a title page, overview, description of the audience for the book, an analysis of competitive titles, a plan for how the author will promote the book, an author bio, the table of contents for the book, short summaries of each chapter, and three sample chapters.
-(Here’s a blog post with a more detailed breakdown along with a template you can download for setting up your own proposal.)

 6. Do I need to write the whole book before I write a proposal?